nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 PS C:\> Connect-PrismCentral -Server 10.36.240.21 -Username admin -Password $Secure -AcceptInvalidSSLCerts
 ```

-Connects to Prism Central IP 10.36.240.21 as username admin and the password stored in $Secure as SecureString type and ignore validation of the certificate.
+Connects to Prism Central IP 10.36.240.21 as username admin and the password stored in $Secure as SecureString type and ignores validation of the certificate.
 The $Secure value can be created with ConvertTo-SecureString like the following.
 Replace 'adminpassword' with your real admin password string. -AcceptInvalidSSLCerts will skip the validation of certs.

 $Secure=ConvertTo-SecureString adminpassword -AsPlainText -Force